streambim/streambim-widget-api/README.md

 # streambim-widget-api
-A JavaScript library for interacting with StreamBIM from within an embedded widget.
+A JavaScript library for interacting with StreamBIM from within an embedded widget, as well as for using StreamBIM in embedded mode.

 ## Integration